SwanHubX/SwanLab-Docs/en/examples/qwen3_smolvlm_muxi.md

 ## Abstract

 Recently, the HuggingFace team released an ultra-small multimodal model, SmolVLM2, capable of edge-side inference with just 1GB of VRAM.
 After testing it with great excitement, I found that while the model has incredibly powerful visual-text understanding capabilities, it cannot comprehend Chinese.
 This was quite unfriendly for someone like me who barely passed the CET-4 and CET-6 exams.
 Coincidentally, while working on SwanLab hardware detection and adaptation, I had access to an unused Muxi Xiyun C500 server that hadn't expired yet.
-This led to the idea of using **Muxi GPU chips** to fine-tune and directly splice the current top Chinese small model, Qwen3, with SmolVLM2.
+This led to the idea of using **MetaX GPU chips** to fine-tune and directly splice the current top Chinese small model, Qwen3, with SmolVLM2.

 This tutorial will introduce an approach to model splicing, aligning and fine-tuning SmolVLM2's vision module (0.09B) with Qwen3's smallest model (0.6B), ultimately enabling the Qwen model to possess certain visual understanding capabilities.
 Due to time constraints and considerations for article length, this series will be released in installments.
 The planned content is as follows: